 By senior year, I’d accepted the necessity of applying to college, rather than auditioning for ballet companies.
 In an ideal school, I was looking for rigorous academics, the opportunity to take ballet classes without a major in dance (I sought a new recreational, rather than career-oriented relationship with my former love), and a good writing program.
 I found all three at Washington University in St. Louis.

-See the Recent Past for more on how I’ve embraced writing with the same fervor I once directed toward dance.
+Read about my recent past for more on how I’ve embraced writing with the same fervor I once had for dance.